🍽️ Beverages Guide

 Does decaf coffee have histamine? +

-Decaf is generally lower risk because the caffeine is removed, but the beans can still contain amines or mold if they are of low quality or stored poorly.
+Decaf is generally considered lower risk because the caffeine is removed, but the beans can still contain amines or mold if they are of low quality or stored poorly.

 Is cold brew safer for sensitive stomachs? +